-The Political Science program at USF prepares students for successful careers and gives a solid grounding in all aspects of political science.
-Students gain the ability to analyze issues of government at both the national and international levels, and develop skills and habits for lifelong learning.
+The Political Science program at USF prepares you for multiple career paths with a solid grounding in all aspects of political science.
+USF’s degree program provides you with training in American politics and law, comparative politics, international relations, and political theory.
+You will be able to analyze issues at regional, national and international levels, and develop skills and habits for lifelong learning.

 A degree in political science can lead to high paying professions.
 The U.S. Bureau of Labor Statistics lists the median pay as $115,1100 a year for political scientists and $119,250 for lawyers.
 Faculty provide students with an excellent preparation for their chosen career, whether law, journalism, political campaigning, governmental work, education or law enforcement.